berkantay/mcprox/README.md

 - Add a validation layer that ensures LLM requests are properly formatted
 - Maintain separation between LLM interactions and your core business logic

+## How It Works

+MCProx works in several stages:

+1. **OpenAPI Parsing**: Fetches and parses OpenAPI/Swagger documentation from the provided URL
+2. **Schema Analysis**: Analyzes endpoints, methods, parameters, and schemas
+3. **Code Generation**: Generates Python code for an MCP server, including:
+   - Tool definitions that map to API endpoints
+   - Parameter validation based on OpenAPI schemas
+   - HTTP client for making real API requests
+   - Error handling and logging
+4. **Project Structure**: Creates a complete Python project structure with all necessary files

 ## Generated Server

 The generated MCP server is a Python application that includes: